-12 This scenario assumes that 50 percent of revenues from the STS pricing and revenue mechanisms for toward funding increases in transit service, and that investments in transit service would be consistent with the mix of transit modes (e.g., local bus, frequent bus, light rail) and transit service costs reflected in the 2023 RTP constrained investments.
+16 This scenario assumes that 50% of revenues from the STS pricing and revenue mechanisms for toward funding increases in transit service, and that investments in transit service would be consistent with the mix of transit modes (e.g., local bus, frequent bus, light rail) and transit service costs reflected in the 2023 RTP constrained investments.
 See the appendix for a technical discussion of the development of the Target 2 scenario.
+17 The STS projects that people will replace their vehicles sooner and that most passenger vehicles will be cars instead of light trucks and sport utility vehicles when in fact people are generally hanging onto their vehicles for longer and light trucks and sport utility vehicles are dominating the passenger vehicle market.
+See Exhibit A in RTP Appendix J for more background information on this scenario.